amita-shukla/blog-1/content/parts/about.md

 <br />

-__Hi :wave: I'm Amita__.
-I have around 7 years of experience as a __Software Developer__, am based in India.
+__Hi :wave: I'm Amita__, a __Software Developer__ with about 7 years of experience based in India.
+A programmer at heart, I love building, learning and breaking stuff using code :grimacing:.
+A screen of clean code gives me the same feeling as opening a page from a fresh book...

 My expertise lies in building __Backend, Big Data and Cloud-based applications__, though I also take on database, frontend, machine learning work from time to time.

-I am a programmer at heart and love building and learning stuff using code.
-A screen of clean code gives me the same feeling as opening a page from a fresh book.
+### Tech Stack
 My father brought home a desktop when I was 10, back then it was just a sophisticated toy for me.
 I have come a long way since then, from using applications to writing them.

-### My Tech Stack
-A chunk of my experience has gone into designing & coding __REST web services__, engines and frameworks using __Java/Spring__, batch and streaming data transformations using __Scala/Spark/Kafka/Hive/MapReduce__, Natural Language Processing using Python/R, and SQL/Python/Shell Scripting.
+A chunk of my experience has gone into writing __REST web services__, engines and frameworks using __Java/Spring__, batch and streaming data transformations using __Scala/Spark/Kafka/Hive/MapReduce__, Natural Language Processing using Python/R, and SQL/Python/Shell Scripting.

 On the frontend side, I have worked with React and vanilla Javascript, and a little bit with Purescript.
-This blog I maintain is mainly built on React and GraphQL.
-Further in the past, I have also switched gears between Haskell, Groovy, .Net/C#, PHP, C++.
+This blog I maintain is mainly built on React, Gatsbyjs and GraphQL.

+I believe in not restricting myself to the tech stack or programming language but rather focus on the purpose it solves, having switched gears between Python, Haskell, Groovy, .Net/ C#, PHP, C++ in the past.
 Overtime, I have gotten more inclined towards __type safe languages__.

 ### Get in Touch
 You can reach out to me directly [here](https://amitashukla.in/contact), [subscribe](https://amitashukla.in/follow) to my blog or check out my profiles below: